Time Well Spent

 A Term’s End

 Each St. Olaf course officially ends at the conclusion of the course’s scheduled final exam period.
-The college’s registrar establishes a schedule and posts it at least a year in advance on the Registrar's Office website.
+The Registrar's Office establishes a schedule and posts it at least a year in advance on the Registrar's Office website.
 The schedule for each term states in writing a specific date and time for each course’s final exam period.

 Student Absence from a Final Examination